camfindlay/nzgoal-se/pages/policy-principles.md

 The Permissive Licensing Principle does not apply where:

-(a) **civil wrongs**: open source licensing of the software would constitute a breach of contract, breach of confidence, breach of privacy, disclosure of a trade secret or other actionable wrong;
+(a) **civil wrongs**: FOSS licensing of the software would constitute a breach of contract, breach of confidence, breach of privacy, disclosure of a trade secret or other actionable wrong;

-(b) **commercial interests**: open source licensing of the software would be contrary to an agency’s own or the Government’s legitimate commercial interests (note, however, that most government agencies are not in the business of commercialising developed software);
+(b) **commercial interests**: FOSS licensing of the software would be contrary to an agency’s own or the Government’s legitimate commercial interests (note, however, that most government agencies are not in the business of commercialising developed software);

-(c) **security** **or privacy** **risk**: release of the software on open source terms would create an unacceptable security risk (whether to an agency, organisation or individuals) or an unacceptable privacy-related risk; or
+(c) **security** **or privacy** **risk**: release of the software on FOSS licence terms would create an unacceptable security risk (whether to an agency, organisation or individuals) or an unacceptable privacy-related risk; or

 (d) **sharealike required**: the agency is either required or has compelling reason to license the software with a sharealike (copyleft) licence such as the GPL.[^8] For example: